Insights

 Q: What do you appreciate most about working at Quinlan Partners?

 After working at larger firms, I really appreciate that Quinlan treats you as a whole person, not just a number.
-Management genuinely cares about employees' well-being and mental state, which creates better work and makes you excited to come in each day.
+Management genuinely cares about employees' well-being and mental state, which makes you excited to come in each day and leads to better results for clients.
 You don't have to leave your personal life at the door—it's actually embraced, which is something that's really hard to achieve at large employers.
 Working at a boutique firm fosters more accountability and investment in both the work product and company’s success.
 Being part of a rapidly growing company where everyone contributes to that growth is empowering and fun.
 You want to make sure you keep the momentum going, and it’s exciting to be part of that growth trajectory.

 Q: What case outcome are you most proud of?